-Particular types of export to destinations outside the EC: Exports through auctioneers
+Particular types of export to destinations outside the EU: Exports through auctioneers

 The VAT treatment of goods sold for export at auction depends on whether the auctioneer is acting as agent or principal.